Yarra Junction, Truganina, Clyde North between the suburbs waiting for a hot 2020: REIV - The Media Times

 Real estate prices in Melbourne were driven up by data firms and were 17 percent in 2020.
 Population growth, interest rate cuts and a more relaxed lending policy contributed to demand.

-READ MORE: Real estate in Melbourne: CoreLogic is the best performing suburb of 2019
+READ MORE: Real estate in Melbourne: CoreLogic is the best performing suburb in 2019

 David Bromley: Artist helps refresh a friend’s Fitzroy pad